jsorrell/CarpetSkyAdditions/docs/en_us/generation.md

 Bounding Boxes are kept in place.
 This means Husks will still spawn in Deserts and Blazes will spawn in Nether Fortresses, for example.

-The only difference is that Ender Portal eyes are randomized -- I'm looking into a solution for this.
+The only difference is that End Portal eyes are randomized -- I'm looking into a solution for this.

 Only a few things are generated: